 The governing board of MDECA consists of seven Superintendents of member school districts with six of the Superintendents elected by majority vote of all member school districts except Montgomery County Educational Service Center.
 The seventh superintendent is from the Montgomery County Education Service Center.
-The School District paid MDECA \$33,213.14 for services provided during the year.
+The School District paid MDECA \$50,972 for services provided during the year.
 Financial information can be obtained from Jerry Woodyard, who serves as director, at 201 Riverside Drive, Suite 1C, Dayton, Ohio 45405.

 Southwestern Ohio Educational Purchasing Council - The Southwestern Ohio Educational Purchasing Council (SOEPC) is a purchasing cooperative made up of nearly 100 school districts in 12 counties.
-The Montgomery County Educational Service Center acts as the Fiscal Agent for the group.
 The purpose of the Council is to obtain prices for quality merchandise and services commonly used by schools.
 All member districts are obligated to pay all fees, charges, of other assessments as established by the SOEPC.

 Each member district has one voting representative.
-Title to any and all equipment, furniture and supplies purchased by the SOEPC is held in trust for the member districts by the Fiscal Agent.
+Title to any and all equipment, furniture and supplies purchased by the SOEPC is held in trust for the member districts.
 Any district withdrawing from the SOEPC shall forfeit its claim to any and all SOEPC assets.
 One year prior notice is necessary for withdrawal from the group.
 During this time, the withdrawing member is liable for all member obligations.
 Payments to SOEPC are made from the General Fund.
-During fiscal year 2000, Miami East Local School District paid \$6,030.44 to SOEPC.
+During fiscal year 2001, Miami East Local School District paid \$13,361 to SOEPC.
 To obtain financial information, write to the Southwestern Ohio Educational Purchasing Council, Robert Brown, who serves as Director, at 1831 Harshman Road, Dayton, Ohio 45424.